 Recognizing text and certain features of a document require training as well.
 Although the challenges with text are different, the same principles apply.

-Data science, combined with ML technologies, gives organizations the ability to deliver relevant, timely insights to decision makers.
+Data science, combined with ML technologies in data analytics platforms, gives organizations the ability to deliver relevant, timely insights to decision makers.
 The full potential of these technologies is only unlocked when the demands of the business and the desired outcomes drive innovation.